-The best home printers are exactly what you need for all your printing needs for home use.
-Whether you’re daily printing demands include work documents you’re printing from your home office or mostly kids’ homework and fun, craft projects, you don’t need a pricey behemoth you’ll find in most offices.
+The best home printers are exactly what you need for all your printing needs for this new age of hybrid working.
+Whether your daily printing demands include work documents you’re printing from your home office or mostly kids’ homework and fun, craft projects, you don’t need a pricey behemoth you’ll find in most offices.

 These printers are just as multi-functional and reliable while keeping things affordable, compact and perhaps more importantly reliable.